MARTIMM/raku-mongodb-driver/README.md

 #### Aggregation Commands

-* [ ] aggregate.
-Performs aggregation tasks such as group using the aggregation framework.
-* [x] count.
-Counts the number of documents in a collection.
-* [x] distinct.
-Displays the distinct values found for a specified key in a collection.
-* [x] group.
-Groups documents in a collection by the specified key and performs simple aggregation.
-* [x] mapReduce.
-Performs map-reduce aggregation for large data sets.

 #### Geospatial Commands

 * [ ] geoNear.
 Performs a geospatial query that returns the documents closest to a given point.